judelhaye/tinyWeb/README.md

 # TinyWeb

+One of my first personnal project, keeping it for sentimental reason.

 A small web-server written in C, very basic and have security holes, but was funny to code.

 - can handle 404 error
 - can serve any kind of files (picture, video ... )
-- cannot interpret PHP or scripting language (i'm not that good)
+- cannot interpret PHP or scripting language